-Autumn in much of India signals the celebration of the Navaratri (nine nights of celebration of the goddess) festival which features goddess Durga’s defeat of Mahisasura (the buffalo-demon).
+Autumn in much of India signals the celebration of the Navaratri festival (nine nights of celebration of the goddess) which features goddess Durga’s defeat of Mahisasura (the buffalo-demon).
 Savarna or “casted” Hindu communities participate in some or all of the days of rituals and worship ceremonies coupled with food and festivities.
 Durga Puja is observed in the Hindu calendar month of Ashvin, typically September or October of the Gregorian calendar, featuring elaborate temple decorations, float-like renditions of the Durga’s slaying of Mahisasura (so called pandals), scripture recitation, performance arts, processions, and idol immersions.
 This festival marks Durga’s battle with the shape-shifting, deceptive and powerful Mahisasura, epitomizing the victory of good over evil for Hindu communities.
 It is also, in part, a harvest festival that emphasizes the goddess Durga’s role as a “mother.”
 In Bengal, the festival marks Durga’s homecoming as the state’s favored daughter.
 The final day of celebrations culminate with adherents carrying the colorful clay statues of Durga to a river or ocean and immersing them, signifying their farewell and her return to the divine cosmos and Mount Kailash.

 The Asurs, a group of tribal communities, view this holiday quite differently.
 Carrying the designation of Particularly Vulnerable Tribal Group (PVTG) within the Indian Constitution, Asurs inhabit certain districts in the states of Jharkhand, Bengal, and Madhya Pradesh, including the Netarhat plateau, Gumla, Latehar, Lohardaga and Palamu.
 The Santhal-Asurs refer to Mahisasura as “Hudur-Durga” for whom they have a special ritual involving immersion of a clay idol of their ancestor.
 While they do not worship Hudur-Durga, they venerate his memory as a courageous leader.
 The Asur communities recast Mahisasura as a storied, royal ancestor of their bloodline whose nobility and integrity as a ruler has been deliberately misrepresented by casted Hindus during Navaratri celebrations of Durga.
 They offer counternarratives in which Mahisasura is deceived and murdered by Durga to appease jealous savarna deities.
 Many Asurs believe Mahisasura was killed by Durga during an Aryan/Brahmanical invasion in which he was outnumbered, therefore, considering it an unfair fight.
-In complete contrast to the Durga Puja festivities, the Asurs, fearing a repeat of the massacre their ancestral community faced at the hands of the goddess, until recently, enforced a tradition of hiding during Durga Puja festivities.
+In complete contrast to the Durga Puja festivities, until recently, the Asurs, fearing a repeat of the massacre their ancestral community faced at the hands of the goddess, enforced a tradition of hiding during Durga Puja festivities.
 Moreover, the Durga Puja period has become a period of introspection and mourning for Asur tribal groups.

-Mahishasura, as depicted by the Santhal artist, Lal Ratnakar.
+Mahisasura, as depicted by the Santhal artist, Lal Ratnakar.

 British Oppression and Durga Puja

 There is evidence to suggest that large scale Durga Puja festivities (precursors to those that take place now) were often funded by the East India Trading Company (EITC) in British-ruled India.
 These were hosted for the upper caste zamindars, wealthy landlords, who in turn supported the EITC’s rule.
 The gentrification of Durga Puja ensured that those living on the fringes – such vulnerable tribal and disadvantaged caste communities – were further distanced from the majoritarian Hindu traditions and beliefs.
-Their voices slowly diminished, their lands lost, and their culture was made invisible.
+Their voices were slowly diminished, their lands lost, and their culture made invisible.
 Ravana (King of Lanka from the epic Ramayana) and Mahabali (indigenous king celebrated during the Onam festival in Kerala who was killed by the Vamana avatara of Vishnu) are other examples of indigenous rulers that have occupied the role of “oppressor” or “evil” in Vedic/Brahmanical orthodoxy but remain heroes for those communities who claim them as ancestors.